 a CAM kinase of the MAPKKAPK family that can regulate translation.
 Following activation by MAP kinases, Mnk1 phosphorylates eIF4E at Ser209, increasing its affinity for the 7-methylguanosine-containing mRNA cap.
 Two MAPK phosphorylation sites in mouse Mnk1 (Thr197 and Thr202) are essential for its kinase activity.
 Three alternatively spliced human isoforms have been described.
 Note: This description may include information from UniProtKB.

-Molecular Function: protein serine/threonine kinase activity; protein binding; ATP binding
+Molecular Function: calmodulin binding; protein serine/threonine kinase activity; protein binding; calcium-dependent protein serine/threonine kinase activity; calmodulin-dependent protein kinase activity; ATP binding

-Biological Process: regulation of translation; peptidyl-serine phosphorylation; fibroblast growth factor receptor signaling pathway; protein kinase cascade; protein amino acid phosphorylation
+Biological Process: regulation of translation; peptidyl-serine phosphorylation; fibroblast growth factor receptor signaling pathway; protein amino acid autophosphorylation; protein amino acid phosphorylation